honestbleeps/Reddit-Enhancement-Suite/README.md

 Note: You will need to install [Ruby](https://www.ruby-lang.org/) and run `gem install scss_lint` before using `gulp travis`.

-#### Accessing nightly builds

-In addition to building your own version of RES, you can download older (or current) builds of RES for testing purposes.

-(Almost) every commit to master is quickly archived away at http://allthefoxes.me; if you would like access to this database, please contact [/u/allthefoxes on reddit](https://www.reddit.com/u/allthefoxes) or email [fox@allthefoxes.me](mailto:fox@allthefoxes.me)

-All that is asked is that you have at least one previous contribution to RES.

 ##### Building in Chrome

   1. Go to `Menu->Tools->Extensions` and tick the `Developer Mode` checkbox